-On average, these grants amount to about 10% of the annual budget of the German federal and state governments.
-This amounts to approximately 60 billion euros per year, distributed over several funding pools and several hundred different funding projects.
+On average, these grants amount to about 10 percent of the annual budget of the German federal and state governments.
+This amounts to approximately EUR 60 billion per year, distributed over several funding pools and several hundred different funding projects.

-Almost anyone who promotes the interests of the state can be considered as a recipient of such funds.
+Almost anyone who promotes the interests of the state can be considered as a recipient of such public funding.
 Subsidies exist for large companies as well as for nonprofit organizations (NPOs) and non-governmental organizations (NGOs).

 For the grant recipient, the funding has a supporting or incentive function, depending on their motives.
 For the state, on the other hand, it is economical and expedient, since the state does not have to act itself, but can use the competences of the grant recipient.

-Depending on the project, grants can be structured in different ways in Germany, for example as
+Depending on the project, grants and subsidies can be structured in different ways in Germany, for example as

 - Favorable loans,